MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/device-based-licensing.md

 ## Steps to configure device-based licensing for Microsoft 365 Apps for enterprise

-After you have verified that your Windows 10 devices and Microsoft 365 Apps for enterprise installations meet the specified requirements, you need to do the following:
+After you have verified that your Windows 10 devices and Microsoft 365 Apps for enterprise installations meet the specified requirements, you need to do the following tasks:
 - Add the Windows 10 devices to a group that's available in Azure AD and assign the appropriate licenses to that group.
 The license assignment is done in the M365 Admin Portal > Billing > Licenses.
 - Configure Microsoft 365 Apps for enterprise to use device-based licensing instead of user-based licensing.